elle-j/thusly/README.md

 | (1 + 2) * 3 / 4  | 2.25            | ((1 + 2) * 3) / 4           |
 | 1 + -2 - -3      | 2               | (1 + (-2)) - (-3)           |

-> Note: A debug flag is enabled which also prints the entire bytecode produced by the compiler, as well as the execution steps by the VM including the stack state.
+> Note: A debug flag is enabled which also prints the entire bytecode produced by the compiler, as well as the execution steps by the VM including its stack state.

 ## Getting Started